Kremlin: Thousands of arrests at protests necessary response - WTMJ

 Associated Press

-MOSCOW (AP) — The Kremlin said Thursday that thousands of arrests at protests against the jailing of opposition leader Alexei Navalny were a necessary response to the unsanctioned rallies and strongly rebuffed Western criticism.
+MOSCOW (AP) — The Kremlin strongly rebuffed Western criticism Thursday and described the thousands of arrests at protests against the jailing of opposition leader Alexei Navalny as a necessary response to the unsanctioned rallies.

-Asked about the harsh treatment of thousands of detainees, many of whom spent long hours on police buses and were put in overcrowded cells, Russian President Vladimir Putin’s spokesman, Dmitry Peskov, said that they have to bear responsibility for joining the unauthorized protests.
+Many of the people arrested spent long hours on police buses and were held in overcrowded jail cells.
+Asked about the treatment of detainees, Russian President Vladimir Putin’s spokesman said they had to bear responsibility for joining the unauthorized protests.

-“The situation wasn’t provoked by law enforcement, it was provoked by participants in unsanctioned actions,” Peskov said in a call with reporters.
+“The situation wasn’t provoked by law enforcement.
+It was provoked by participants in unsanctioned actions,” Putin spokesman Dmitry Peskov said during a call with reporters.

-Massive protests erupted after Navalny, a 44-year-old anti-corruption campaigner who is Putin’s most determined political foe, was arrested Jan.
+Massive protests erupted after Navalny, 44, an anti-corruption campaigner who is Putin’s most determined political foe, was arrested Jan.
 17 upon returning from his five-month convalescence in Germany from a nerve agent poisoning, which he has blamed on the Kremlin.
 Russian authorities deny any involvement and claim they have no proof that he was poisoned despite tests by several European labs.

-On Thursday, Sobol was formally charged with the incitement of violation of sanitary regulations by organizing protests.
+Sobol was charged Thursday with inciting the violation of sanitary regulations by organizing protests.
+She was also fined for resisting police while waiting for Navalny to arrive in Moscow from Germany last month.

-Protests have spread across Russia’s 11 time zones over the past two weekends, drawing tens of thousands in the largest show of discontent with Putin’s rule in years.
+Protests of Navalny’s arrest and jailing have spread across Russia’s 11 time zones over the past two weekends, drawing tens of thousands in the largest show of discontent with Putin’s rule in years.

-In a no-holds-barred response to the protest, police arrested over 10,000 protest participants across Russia and beat scores, according to the OVD-Info group monitoring arrests.
-Many detainees had to spend hours on police buses after detention facilities in Moscow and St. Petersburg quickly ran out of space and later were cramped into cells intended to accommodate far fewer inmates.
+In a no-holds-barred response to the protest, police arrested over 10,000 protest participants across Russia and beat scores, according to arrest-monitoring group OVD-Info.
+Many detainees spent hours on police buses after detention facilities in Moscow and St. Petersburg quickly ran out of space, and later were packed into jail cells.

-One detainee, Almir Shamasov, who spent 10 days at a detention facility in Sakharovo outside Moscow, said he spent 20 hours in a police van suffering from engine fumes or shivering cold when it was cut off.
+Some of the arrested individuals said their cells lacked beds and they had to sleep on the floor, while others complained there weren’t enough beds and inmates took turns to get a nap.

-“While we were driving, staying, the whole day passed,” he said after being freed late Wednesday.
-“When you sit inside a police van with engine and heat on, the smell of gas or diesel fuel is unbearable.
-When it’s off, the steam comes out of your mouth.”
+One detainee, Almir Shamasov, who spent 10 days at a detention facility in Sakharovo outside Moscow, said he spent 20 hours in a police van that either was flooded with fumes or shivering cold when the engine was cut off.

 Peskov, the Kremlin spokesman, shrugged off questions about detainees waiting on police buses and being squeezed into cramped cells by saying they had themselves to blame.